My Theatre Journey

 Das Bildnis des Dorian Gray (Oct 24) Anton & Wachter/UniTheater Video Direction and Projection

-Let’s see what else this year brings in new adventures.
+I am excited to see what this year brings next.

 Education

-To learn more about how to lead theatre groups I regularly go to workshops by theatre professionals.
-I love to share my experiences with others.
-I still regulary train and support other in both directing and acting.
-My current focus is on physical theatre and the use of the body as a tool for expression.
+To keep growing as a group leader, I regularly train with theatre professionals.
+I love sharing what I learn.
+I still train and support others in both directing and acting, with a current focus on physical theatre and the expressive potential of the body.

 Workshop at the UniTheater Karlsruhe Workshop at the UniTheater Karlsruhe

-My personal directing style is naturalistic, fast, physical and expressive.
+My directing style is naturalistic, fast-paced, physical, and expressive.